 If you’re ready to register your company then you can start the process now.
 The first step is to check that your company name is available.

 Ready to register your new company?
-Do it the easy way from £29.
-Just a simple and straightforward online process.
+Do it the easy way on Inform Direct.
+Just a straightforward online process.